Home/Co-Occurring Conditions/Prescription Drug Addiction

 • Psychiatric Evaluations: Comprehensive assessment of substance use, trauma, and mental health to shape your plan.

-• Medication-Assisted & Medication-Supported Care (as appropriate): Careful, evidence-based use of medications to manage cravings, taper safely, and stabilize mood/sleep.
+• Medication-Assisted & Medication-Supported Care: Careful, evidence-based use of medications to manage cravings, taper safely, and stabilize mood/sleep (as appropriate).

 • Individual Therapy: Process trauma, build coping skills, and manage symptoms like depression or anxiety.